felipeduartedelima/Object-array-manipulation/README.md

 ### itemsSorting

 the `itemsSorting` is a function that orders objects, that receives the `parameters`:
-  - `items`: (mandatory) array, for the array you want to manipulate
+  - `items`: (required) array, for the array you want to manipulate
-  - `attributeToSort`: (mandatory) attribute that will be used for sort
+  - `attributeToSort`: (required) attribute that will be used for sort
   - `sort`: (optional) 'ASC' or 'DESC', choice ordenation

 examples